 Honors students can study, do research, relax, and converse with visiting scholars in the Ockenga Honors Lodge, named for 1926 Taylor graduate Harold John Ockenga.

+If you are intellectually curious and desire to think deeply on critical questions, we would love for you to apply for the Honors Guild.
 Applicants are admitted through a competitive and comprehensive selection process assessing academic excellence, collaboration, and curiosity with the goal of selecting a strong cohort each year.

 - Apply and be accepted to Taylor and submit ACT/SAT or CLT scores.

 - Apply to the Honors Guild.
 Applications are no longer being accepted for 2024-2025.

 - Interview: Qualified applicants will be invited to a group interview on February 19, 2024.

 *Interviews will be held on campus.
 Interviews are required for admittance to the Honors Guild.

 Professor of Global Studies, Honors Guild Director

 - MA, Counseling Psychology, Trinity Evangelical Divinity School